Fatumayattani/smart_home_dashboard/README.md

 # IoT Smart Home Dashboard

-This project is an IoT Smart Home Dashboard built with Vue 3, TypeScript, and Vite.
+This project is an IoT Smart Home Dashboard.
 It allows users to monitor and control smart home devices, view energy consumption, and track temperature and humidity levels.

 ## Features